 \section{Introduction}

-Lately, the millimeter-wave (mm-Wave) spectrum has been extensively investigated for the fifth generation (5G) wireless networks to address the demand for high data rates.
-While the mm-Wave band provides tens of GHz bandwidth, the future sixth-generation (6G) wireless networks are expected to achieve substantial enhancement of data transmission rates ($>100\text{Gb/s}$), low latency ($<1\text{ms}$), and ultra reliability ($>99.999\%$).
-In this context, terahertz (THz) band ($0.1-10$ THz) is expected to be an essential enabling technology in 6G for 2030 and beyond~\cite{thz_Akyildiz2022May}.
-To this end, the US Federal Communications Commission (FCC) has already invited new experimental licenses at $95$ GHz and $3$ THz ~\cite{ummimoTareqOverview}.
+Lately, the millimeter-wave (mm-Wave) spectrum has been extensively investigated for the fifth-generation (5G) wireless networks to address the demand for high data rates.
+While the mm-Wave band provides tens of GHz bandwidth, the future sixth-generation (6G) wireless networks are expected to achieve substantial enhancement of data transmission rates ($>100\text{Gb/s}$), low latency ($<1\text{ms}$), and ultra-reliability ($>99.999\%$).
+In this context, the terahertz (THz) band ($0.1-10$ THz) is expected to be an essential enabling technology in 6G for 2030 and beyond~\cite{thz_Akyildiz2022May}.
+To this end, the US Federal Communications Commission (FCC) has already invited new experimental licenses at $95$ GHz and $3$ THz~\cite{ummimoTareqOverview}.

-In addition to the improvement of existing communications technologies in 6G, an unprecedented paradigm shift is envisioned on the integration of ultra-reliable communications with high resolution sensing~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.
-Further, to save hardware cost and improve resource management, \textit{THz integrated sensing and communications} (ISAC) has been recently suggested to jointly harness the key benefits of THz-band, e.g., ultra-wide bandwidth and enhanced pencil beamforming~\cite{elbir2021JointRadarComm}.
+In addition to the improvement of existing communications technologies in 6G, an unprecedented paradigm shift is envisioned on the integration of ultra-reliable communications with high-resolution sensing~\cite{elbir2021JointRadarComm}.
+Further, to save hardware cost and improve resource management, \textit{THz integrated sensing and communications} (ISAC) has been recently suggested to jointly harness the key benefits of THz-band, e.g., ultra-wide bandwidth and enhanced pencil beamforming with common signaling mechanism~\cite{elbir2021JointRadarComm,fanLiuSurveyJSTSP_Zhang2021Sep}.
 Combining THz communications with THz sensing functionalities finds applications in vehicle-to-everything (V2X), indoor localization, radio-frequency (RF) tagging, and extended/virtual reality.